Mandatory :Cycles must be legal and roadworthy.

-When traffic is held up behind, give positive instruction to open gaps in the ride (at least 20 metres between groups of about five riders) to help traffic to pass with safety.
+When traffic is held up behind, give positive instruction to open gaps in the ride (at least 20 metres between groups of about six riders) to help traffic to pass with safety.

 Give positive instruction to ride in single file when road and/or traffic conditions dictate.

 Directional hand signals must be given to the group (and other road users) in good time.